alekhaya99/SQL-Python/README.md

 # SQL-Python
-The section contains all the details on how to connect SQL with python
+The section contains all the details on how to connect SQL with python and Tb